qrvey/partner-portal/docs/embedding/widgets/app-building/page-view.md

 ### Configuring End User Personalization
 By default, the Page View widget supports end user personalization for all authenticated users.
 Use the following guide to configure and override the default settings.

 >**Note**: End user personalization feature relies on the user being authenticated and needs the **clientid** property set for the logged-in user.
+The propertyâ€™s value should represent a unique identifier for your end-users as Qrvey will use it as the key to store any personalization made.
+When an end-user logged-in back, the value will be used to restore the personalized version.
+Using the same **clientid** value for multiple end-users will end up overriding personalized versions of each other.
-Please see the <a href="/docs/embedding/widgets/embedding-widgets-security-token/">Embedding Widgets Using a Security Token </a> article to learn about obtaining JWT.
+Please see the <a href="/docs/embedding/widgets/embedding-widgets-security-token/">Embedding Widgets Using a Security Token </a> property set for the logged-in user.

 | **Property** | **Description** |  **Type** |  **Default** |  **Required** |